SFDO-Community-Sprints/sfdo-community-sprints.github.io/docs/sprints/index.md

 ## Upcoming Community Sprints & Events - Join in the fun today:

-### Confirmed Events - Register Now
+### Confirmed Events - Save The Date Or Register Today
 - March 26, 2026 - World Tour DC Nonprofit Experience Community Breakfast.
 [Register today!](https://invite.salesforce.com/nonprofitewelcomebreakfast)
-- April 26 & May 1, 2026 - World Tour NYC Community Sprint.
+- April 29 & May 1, 2026 - World Tour NYC Community Sprint.
 [Register today!](https://invite.salesforce.com/nyccommunitysprint)

+- June 15-16 - London Community Sprint (in-person!) | London, UK | Before World Tour London - Save the date, registration coming soon!
+- August 11-12 - Virtual Community Sprint | Online - Save the date!
+- October 14-15 - UK Housing Sprint (in-person) | Leeds, UK - Save the date!
+- October 19-20 - Amsterdam Community Sprint (in-person!) | Amsterdam, Netherlands - Save the date!

 ### Unconfirmed But Planned Events

 *Unconfirmed event dates, venues, and locations are subject to change or cancellation.
 Additional events may be added.
 Please take this into consideration before booking any travel arrangements.*

-* April 27-28 or April 30-May 1, 2026 - New York City Community Sprint (in-person!) around World Tour NYC.
-Registration coming soon!

-* Early to mid-June, 2026 - Chicago Community Sprint (in-person!).
-Registration coming soon!
-* June 16-17, 2026 - London Community Sprint (in-person!) the two days before World Tour London.
-Registration coming soon!
-* July/August 2026 - Virtual Community Sprint.
-Registration coming soon!

-* October 19-20, 2026 - Amsterdam Community Sprint (in-person!).
-Registration coming soon!
-* November 9-10, 2026 - Denver Community Sprint (in-person!).
-Registration coming soon!
+- UPDATED: November 9-10 - San Francisco Community Sprint (in-person!)

-* January 2027 - Virtual Community Sprint.
-Registration coming soon!
+- January 2027 - Virtual Community Sprint | Online

+### Important Schedule Updates:

+We've made a couple of changes to ensure the best possible experience for you and avoid conflicts with other major community events:

+- Chicago Spring Sprint - We've decided not to move forward with this event.
+After reviewing the calendar, every potential date conflicted with World Tours, Dreamin' events, Connections, or federal holidays.
+We know your time is valuable, and we want to maximize attendance when we bring Sprints to Chicago—we're already looking at options for 2027!
+- Fall Sprint Location Change - We're moving our fall Sprint from Denver to San Francisco.
+While we loved our time in Denver last year and hope to return in the future, San Francisco allows us to host you in a Salesforce Tower with larger capacity and an even better venue—while still delivering a west-USA regional event for the community.

+Thank you for your continued excitement and participation in Sprint events.
+We can't wait to see you at an upcoming event!

 ### Past 2026 Community Sprints & Events
 * January 21-22, 2026 - Virtual 2-Day Community Sprint.